Do I have a viable pregnancy?

-It is important you speak with your health care provider and the doctor performing the abortion about possibly side effects.
+It is important you speak with your health care provider and the doctor performing the abortion about the possibility of side effects.

 Complications occur in fewer than 1 in 100 first trimester abortions.

-A normal recovery includes irregular bleeding or spotting for the first 2 weeks, camps, similar to menstrual cramps, and possible emotional reactions for 2 to 3 weeks after an abortion procedure.
-Feelings of sadness, relief, sadness, grief, or guilt are common following an abortion.
+A normal recovery includes irregular bleeding or spotting for the first 2 weeks, cramps, similar to menstrual cramps, and possible emotional reactions after an abortion procedure.
+Feelings of sadness, relief, grief, or guilt are common following an abortion.
 Hormonal changes during pregnancy can make emotions stronger than usual.

 Unsure about your choices?